 Tony was right, everything hinges on leadership.
 A leader has to keep growing in his/her leadership and a leader has to help raise up leaders.

-When I discover "opportunities for improvement" in Advance Church, I am reminded of four simple words spoken to me on a ride to an airport, serving a man of God.
+When I discover "opportunities for improvement" in my business, I am reminded of four simple words spoken to me on a ride to an airport, serving a man of God.
 And I turn and focus on my leadership and the leaders walking with me.

 Truth is rarely on the surface of what has been said.
 Dig deeper.
 Perhaps you have heard something from one of your leaders which seems simple, so you have marginalized it.
 Rethink what you have heard.
 There's more to it than meets the eye.